conradakunga/Blog/_posts/2024-11-29-improved-collection-shuffling-in-f-9.md

 printfn "Shuffled: %A" shuffledNumbers
 ```

-If you run this code a couple of times  you should see the following
+If you run this code a couple of times, you should see the following

 ```plaintext
 Shuffled: [3; 1; 0; 9; 2; 8; 6; 7; 4; 5]